ocni-dtu/livestock-blog/content/posts/install_livestock3d.md

 Status: published
 Authors: Christian Kongsgaard
 Tags: python, livestock, install, grasshopper, first component, tutorial
-Title: Install Livestock for Component Tutorials
+Title: Install of Livestock Template Method
 Summary: Guide to install the Livestock Package for the component tutorials.

 If you already followed the instructions on the [Install]({filename}/posts/install.md) page.
 You can skip the top part of this page and go